fuglede/basic-topology/README.md

     $ cd basic-topology
     $ latexmk -pdf main

-The result will be available as main.pdf.
+The result will be available as `main.pdf`.